haowei-2014/rag-jira/README.md

 This is a RAG system to answer your jira questions.
 It uses a CSV file which contains old jira tickets and their resolutions as the knowledge base, and uses OpenAI to answer your new questions.

 The RAG system is orchestrated using LangGraph.
 The web app is run using streamlit.
+The python dependencies are managed by uv.

 ## How it works